 Hundreds of villagers have already been displaced.
 Yet, the government remains indecisive on whether or not the plan will be carried out, leaving the displaced villagers stuck waiting for the final decision.
 In the meantime, they remain unable to work on their ancestral land.

 The Chinese government claims that it’s already invested hundreds of millions of dollars into the project.
 The current leadership of Myanmar must now figure out a solution to negotiations which were carried out by the former military government that ruled until 2011.

 If they back out now, it could spell trouble for future diplomatic relations with Asia’s largest economy.
 Myanmar may either have to offer other lucrative projects to China in compensation, or pay China back all of the money – a difficult task for the cash-strapped nation.

 There’s no easy solution to the proposed Myitsone Dam project, it seems.
 But as I looked out at the peaceful scenery around me, the issues surrounding the dam project seemed like a world away.

 The Final Hours

-After a long stretch of dull and uneventful scenery, we approached what would be one of the most fascinating parts of the journey.
+After a long stretch of dull and uneventful scenery, we approached what would be one of the most fascinating part of the journey.
 All of a sudden, large rolling hills topped with golden pagodas crept into view.
 Massive Buddha statues towered over the river and I could see people, markets and traffic from the boat.

 This, I would later learn, is the ancient capital of Sagaing, just south of Mandalay.
 I would eventually visit Sagaing and walk along the top of those hills, coming face to face with landmarks such as the U Min Thonze cave.
 Whether or not you make it there, though, the beautiful views of Sagaing from the boat easily make up for the less eventful parts of the Irrawaddy river cruise.